mnomn/recaller/README.md

 # Route2cloud

-A service that listens to http post and sends them to another url.
-It is designed for small devices (IoT) that cannot handle some protocols or the some type of security.
+A service that listens for http post messages and sends them on to another url.
+It is designed for small devices (IoT) that cannot handle some protocols/schemas or some type of security.
 It is possible to get incomming HTTP and send it on as HTTPS with certificates or user:passwords, or to an mqtt topic.

 ## Build